briteboard/node-utils-min/README.md

 - `split(string, delim?)` Splits (default ','), trim items and filter out empty ones.
 - `asArr(val | vals[])` Returns [val] if val, or vals[] if already array. null/undefined passthrough.
 - `equal` fast strict and deep equal function for object, map, set, date, regex, and primitive types.
+- `shortUuid` shorten a UUID to a base 58 format (bitcoin alphabet)
+- `toUuid` from base 58 to uuid format.
+- `encoder` create a `encode(src: string)` function from a source and destitation alphabets.
 - All functions are [nullipotent](https://en.wiktionary.org/wiki/nullipotent) argument wise, except for `pruneIn`.
 - All functions are null-passthrough, meaning if null or undefined is passed it returns the value passed.
   - null-passthrough is accordingly typed in TS with conditional typing when needed.